jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

   the test is still green

-* I add an :ref:`assertion<what is an assertion?>` for the case where the :red:`wrong PIN` is entered, there is :green:`enough money` in the account, the card has :red:`NOT expired`,  and it is :red:`NOT above limit` for daily withdrawals
+* I add an :ref:`assertion<what is an assertion?>` for the case where the :red:`wrong PIN` is entered, there is :green:`enough money` in the account, it is :green:`above limit` for daily withdrawals, and the card has :red:`NOT expired`

   ==================  ======================= ======================  ==================  =============
   PIN                 money                   daily limit             card expired        withdrawal